-This is very rare.
-But it can happen around a year after a transplant.
-The symptoms of chronic and acute rejection can be the same, but the causes are different.
-Chronic rejection is caused by a breakdown of liver tissue and bile ducts.
-It is thought that people who have acute liver rejection that do not respond well to treatment are more at risk of developing chronic rejection.
-Chronic rejection can be treated with medicines, but sometimes a second liver transplant is necessary.
+Doctors think that people who have acute liver rejection that doesn't respond well to treatment are more at risk of developing chronic rejection.
+It can be treated with medicines, but sometimes a second liver transplant is necessary.

 Your dose of anti rejection drugs is decreased after about 3 months.
-Although you will still be more prone to picking up infections, the risk will then not be as high.
+But you will still be more prone to picking up infections than normal.

 Changes to sleeping habits

-Many people who have a liver transplant have sleep disturbances.
-This is partly because of the stress of your situation.
-And also because you will spend quite a while on a busy hospital ward.
+Many people who have a liver transplant have trouble sleeping at first.
+This might be partly because of the stress of your situation.
+And also because you spend quite a while on a busy hospital ward.
 If you have any pain, this can also affect how well you sleep.

-Tell your doctor if you continue to have trouble sleeping.
+Tell your doctor if you are in pain or continue to have trouble sleeping.

 Depression and anxiety

-Be prepared for some depression and anxiety.
-It is very common in people who have had transplants, especially immediately following the operation and for several months after.
+You might feel anxious or depressed for a time.
+It's very common in people who have had transplants, especially immediately following the operation and for several months after.